£2,800 / €3,332 / US$4,116(i)The Euro and Dollar prices shown are approximate: the actual cost

 30 x 32 in.
 (76.2 x 81.3 cm.)

-Tags: plate allegory illustration religion Brangwyn Stations of the Cross Being Frank
+See all works by Frank Brangwyn lithograph plate allegory illustration religion Brangwyn Stations of the Cross RELIGION Being Frank

 Provenance: Kenneth Center; Michael Campbell; private collection, London